platformsh/platformsh-docs/docs/src/configuration/services/mysql.md

 The service types `mariadb` and `mysql` both refer to MariaDB for compatibility reasons.
 The service type `oracle-mysql` refers to MySQL as released by Oracle, Inc.
 Other than the type, MySQL and MariaDB are otherwise identical and the rest of this page refers to both equally.
+Please note, that changing the service type will lead to data removal.
+To switch between these service types, first [export your data](#exporting-data), then remove the old service and create a new one and then [import your data](#importing-data).

 | **`mariadb`** | **`mysql`** | **`oracle-mysql`** |